Azure/dotnet-template-azure-iot-edge-function/README.md

 Parameter `-t` means you want all azure iot edge function files or just a deployment.json file.
 Parameter `-lx` means you want Dockerfile for linux-x64 or not.
 So does the `-wn` for windows-nano.

-Now create the azure iot edge function by the template with name:
+Now create the Azure IoT Edge Function by the template with name:

 ```
 dotnet new aziotedgefunction -n <your_function_name>